dibarradev/FauxCart/README.md

 - ✅ TypeScript for type safety
 - ✅ SCSS with CSS Modules
 - ✅ ESLint for code quality
-- ✅ Catalog page with products
+- ✅ Catalog page with products from Fake Store API
 - ✅ Integrated navigation system
+- ✅ Responsive product cards with hover effects

 ## 📋 Requirements